Rate my experience

 Change your payment frequency

 Most insurance products charge a fee if you pay your insurance premiums more frequently than annually.
-Additionally smaller more regular payments may help with budgeting than larger one off payments.
+Additionally, smaller more regular payments may help with budgeting than larger one-off payments.
+You can request a change of payment frequency within My Resolution Life, however, some frequencies may not be available depending on the source of your premium payments.

 Paying for your insurance premiums through your super

-Review your health and past time loadings
+Review your health and pastime loadings

 Your smoking status, medical history, pastime and occupation all contribute to how your insurance cost is calculated.
 If you have changed your occupation, stopped smoking, or had an improvement in health, you may be able to review your cover and reduce your premium.